tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Duskmire.md

 Their existence suggests that Duskmire likely existed prior to the arrival of the Drankorians in the DR 300s, perhaps dating to the first generations after the Downfall, around 100 DR.
 %%

+%% Canon from Cleenseau:
+There is a fey portal to Duskmire in Cleenseau wood that is sometimes open and sometimes not.

+Umbraeth has taken advantage of recent opening to launch mischief, although details mostly on the [[Lord Umbraeth]] page.

+%%

 %% Not 100% canonical ...

 One of the rules of Twilight's Grace is that fey lords are not allowed to torment humans of Tyrwinghan, there is a degree to which they are under the protection of Ethlenn.